microsoft/typespec/docs/tutorial.md

 ### Type Literals

 API authors often need to describe API shapes in terms of specific literal values.
 For example, this operation returns this specific integer status code, or this model member can be one of a few specific string values.
 It is also often useful to pass specific literal values to decorators.
-ADL supports string, number, and boolean literal values to support these cases:
+Cadl supports string, number, and boolean literal values to support these cases:

 ```
 model BestDog {